SimonHuet/gras-book-front/README.md

 ## Storybook

-Add a .stories.js in components dir to describe story behavior
+Add a .stories.js in components directory to describe a new story behavior

-You can launch the storybook with the following command :

-`docker-compose exec client npm run storybook`
+The storybook is launch with start script , in parralel with the app

 PS: the client container has to be running to launch this command